agiertli/rhte-camelk-user-repository/README.md

 By defining the remoteURI query parameters directly in the Kamelet definition, we will bypass camel property parser which was causing the `trustStorePassword` param to "be lost".

 The final step before we attempt to run this new ssl-based integration is to inject the client truststore into the integration pod - see file `client.ts` in your user git repository.
 First, you need to create secret based on the contents of this file. `kamel` binary allows us to reference a secret and mount it to a specified location using `--resource secret:secretName@/where/you/want/to/mount/it` syntax.
 See [documentation](https://camel.apache.org/camel-k/1.10.x/configuration/runtime-resources.html) for more details.
+Consider mounting it somewhere under `/etc`.

-Here are the new parameter values you need to have in your `ArtemisIntegration.java`:
+Here are the new parameter values you need to update in your `ArtemisIntegration.java`:
  - URI scheme is now `amqps` (as opposed amqp)
  - Get the new _ssl_ service name from `tooling` namespace - beware, the port is also different!
  - truststorePassword is `password1!`